RebuTemp/transformation-algorithms/README.md

 # Transformation Algorithms
-We implement three transformation algorithms proposed in Theorem 2, 3, 4 and run the code on a 4-bit Fibonacci NLFSR, 4-bit Galois NLFSR and 256-bit Galois NLFSR in Espresso cipher respectively.
+We implement three transformation algorithms proposed in Theorem 1, 2, 3, 4
+and run the code on the 256-bit Galois NLFSR in Espresso cipher, a 4-bit Fibonacci NLFSR, 4-bit Galois NLFSR and respectively.

-We also implement the comparison of Espresso, Espresso-a and Espresso-b.
+We also implement the comparison of Espresso, Espresso-a and Espresso-b, and the comparison of Espresso, Espresso-F and Espresso-F2.

 # Scripts
 Our algorithms are implemented in pure Python3, no any other